 Lapis lazuli has been appreciated for its bright blue color for over 6000 years.
 Depending on where it is mined, lapis lazuli can be pale to dark blue with pale white or gold marbling.
-Lapis lazuli stone benefits and lapis lazuli stone meaning remain fairly consistent, regardless of the stone's depth of color.
-In addition to being beautiful, these gemstones impart benefits to their owners that are reflected in lapis lazuli meaning.
+Lapis lazuli stone benefits and lapis lazuli stone meaning remain fairly consistent, regardless of the stone’s depth of color.
+In addition to being beautiful, these gemstones impart many benefits to their owners.

 Larimar is often referred to as the Dolphin Stone, the Atlantis Stone or Blue Pectolite.
 It occurs in varying hues of soft blue, turquoise and creamy white, sometimes combining all three into one exquisite stone with remarkable patterns reminiscent of the Caribbean seas.
 Some say that it carries the healing power of dolphins and the ancient wisdoms of the lost city of Atlantis to bring harmony to both body and soul.

 The green mineral rock known as malachite has a long history of appreciation for its beauty and ability to heal and protect.
 It has lots of wonderful malachite benefits to offer, all of which are at the heart of malachite meaning.
 This beautiful green mineral rock has a lot to offer, but beware of imposters.